 We also look forward to live stream ice hockey matches on all levels for which no rights have been sold.Kim Pedersen about the benefits of the Spiideo system

 As a next step Metalligaen will have a so-called “situation room”.
 It’s a place where league officials will overview every game and be in direct contact with the referees at each game.
 This will raise the ruling standards and make it easier to asses doubtful situations during the games.

 Spiideo’s system doesn’t demand a lot of manpower and that’s why it can be used in every game situation whether it’s Metalligaen or NHL.Morgan Zeba, sales manager at Spiideo

 The playoffs begin on March 13.
-So when the quarter finals start all matches can be seen, analysed and judged in true Spiideo detail.
-And player safety will be more then ever in focus.
+So when the quarter-finals start all matches can be seen, analyzed, and judged in true Spiideo detail.
+And player safety will be more than ever in focus.